 In order to achieve a high output to meet market demand, fertilizers are used.
 However, this can lead to increased insect attacks during the warm and humid summer months, necessitating the use of pesticides for control.
 As a result, obtaining Tie Guan Yin tea that meets Japan's stringent standards for both quality and safety becomes a significant challenge.

-The technology in making Tie Guan Yin was handed over from Wuyi area.
-Originally, Tie Guan Yin was also heavily baked just like Wuyi oolong tea.
-However, nowadays Tie Guan Yin that was not baked becomes more popular.
-The non-baked type is called Qing Xiang (or sometimes it’s called Green Type), and it is vivid green in colour.
+The art of making Tie Guan Yin was originally passed down from the Wuyi area.
+Initially, Tie Guan Yin was heavily baked, similar to Wuyi oolong tea.
+However, in modern times, the unbaked variety of Tie Guan Yin has gained more popularity.
+This non-baked type is known as Qing Xiang (or Green Type) and is easily identifiable by its vibrant green color.

 It is hard to believe that the flavor is natural.